indygreg/PyOxidizer/docs/status.rst

 Python Version Support
 ----------------------

-Only Python 3.8 is currently supported.
+Python 3.8 and 3.9 are currently supported.
 Older versions of PyOxidizer (through version 0.7) supported Python 3.7.
-However, future support for Python versions older than 3.8 is highly unlikely, as Python 3.8 contains new C APIs that substantially reduce complexity for PyOxidizer.
+See :ref:`faq_python_38` for why we require these Python versions.

 Reordering Resource Files
 -------------------------